ajaarma/sv/README.md

 ##### SV pipeline using Vcfanno ############

 After creating the annotation source the input vcf files can be annotated using following command.
 It generates shell scripts.
 Generally for large cohort analysis it can be integrated into any HPC services such as SLURM/LSF/PBS.
-For a given trio family, the pipeline annoates the input SVs of proband and the mMain steps are:
+For a given trio family, the pipeline annoates the input SVs of proband.
+The main steps are:

 	(1) Normalizing vcfs for multi-allelic sites.
 	(2) Annotation using Vcfanno by incorporating above databases.